CDCgov/dibbs-FHIR-Converter/src/Dibbs.FhirConverterApi/README.md

 ### Running from C# Source Code

 For local development, you may prefer to run the service directly from dotnet.
-To do so, follow the steps below.
+To do so, simply run the command `dotnet run` from within `src/Dibbs.FhirConverterApi`

-1. Ensure that both Git and Dotnet 8 are installed.
-2. Clone the dibbs-ecr-viewer repository with `git clone https://github.com/CDCgov/dibbs-ecr-viewer`.
-3. Navigate to `/dibbs-ecr-viewer/containers/fhir-converter/`.
-4. Run the FHIR Converter on `localhost:8080` with `dotnet run`.

 ### Building the Docker Image

 To build the Docker image for the FHIR Conversion service from source code instead of downloading it from the dibbs-ecr-viewer repository, follow these steps.

-1. Ensure that both [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker](https://docs.docker.com/get-docker/) are installed.
+1. Ensure that [Docker](https://docs.docker.com/get-docker/) is installed.
-2. Clone the dibbs-ecr-viewer repository with `git clone https://github.com/CDCgov/dibbs-ecr-viewer`.
-3. Navigate to `/dibbs-ecr-viewer/containers/fhir-converter/`.
+2. Navigate to the root of this repo.
+3. Build the image `docker build -t fhir-converter:latest .`.
-4. Run the service with `docker compose up`.
+4. Run the image `docker run -it fhir-converter:latest`.

 #### Tips & Tricks